spantaleev/matrix-docker-ansible-deploy/docs/ansible.md

 To run Ansible in a (Docker) container on the Matrix server itself, you need to have a working Docker installation.
 Docker is normally installed by the playbook, so this may be a bit of a chicken and egg problem.
 To solve it:

 - you **either** need to install Docker manually first.
-Follow [the upstream instructions](https://docs.docker.com/engine/install/) for your distribution and consider setting `matrix_docker_installation_enabled: false` in your `vars.yml` file, to prevent the playbook from installing Docker
+Follow [the upstream instructions](https://docs.docker.com/engine/install/) for your distribution and consider setting `matrix_playbook_docker_installation_enabled: false` in your `vars.yml` file, to prevent the playbook from installing Docker
 - **or** you need to run the playbook in another way (e.g. [Running Ansible in a container on another computer (not the Matrix server)](#running-ansible-in-a-container-on-another-computer-not-the-matrix-server)) at least the first time around

 Once you have a working Docker installation on the server, **clone the playbook** somewhere on the server and configure it as per usual (`inventory/hosts`, `inventory/host_vars/..`, etc.), as described in [configuring the playbook](configuring-playbook.md).